 The turning of the knob becoming more insistent and the couple bumps against wood spoke of the insistence from the other side.
 J.J. positioned her thumb on the nozzle of the spray bottle and took full hold of the flashlight.
 Permeating her rising alertness and anxiety was a strain of aggravation at not being able to give her full attention to the monitor.
 Teddy had arrived on stage, greeted the audience and was beginning his performance, but the possibility of dealing with an intruder took precedence.

 She had the presence of mind to alert Duncan to the situation, which would mean letting go of one of her weapons.
 Slowly, she rose from the chair and moved to the far side of the table, sliding the cell over with the butt of the flashlight.
-Just as she put the bottle down to pick up the phone, she heard what sounded like raised, but muffled voices.
+Just as she put the bottle down to pick up the phone, she heard what sounded like muffled but insistent voices.

 Duncan’s hands right away shot straight up.
 “Whoa, J. Wait!
 It’s just me.
 It’s okay.
 You don’t have to-”